timdecode/LifeBrush/README.md

 ![](LifeBrush/docs/menu_interaction-01.jpg)

-LifeBrush is controlled by a clunky menu system (I would like to improve this in the future).Pressing the shoulder button (the button above the trackpad) summons the VR menu where you select different tools and switch back and forth between the simulation mode and the painting mode.
+LifeBrush is controlled by a clunky menu system (I would like to improve this in the future).
+Press the shoulder button (the button above the trackpad) to summor the VR menu.
 You point the "pointer cylinder" at the menu and squeeze the trigger to interact with the menu.
-Don't point the controller directly at the menu, it's weird, but you actually hold it a titled angle, it is just more comfortable this way.
+Don't point the controller directly at the menu, it's weird, but you actually hold it a titled angle, it is more comfortable this way (and confusing to everyone I show LifeBrush to).

 ![](LifeBrush/docs/menu_interaction-02.jpg)

 There are two modes, a painting mode and simulation mode.
 Choose Enter Simulation to enter the simulation mode, this will change the menu options.
 You can go back to the painting mode with Enter Painting.

-The the simulation mode, you can grab molecules, with the Grab Tool.
+In the simulation mode use the Grab Tool to grab and move molecules about.
 You can also visualize agent path lines by choosing that tool and selecting some molecules, their spatial histories will be displayed.
 There is even a visualization tool for exploring events, such as ATP synthesis from ADP at an ATP-synthase molecule.
 These visualizations are described in an upcoming article.

 # To Do